pingcap/tidb-operator/en/use-auto-failover.md

 ### Failover with TiFlash

-When a TiFlash Pod fails, its store status turns to `Disconnected`.
-After 30 minutes (configurable by modifying `max-store-down-time = "30m"` in the `[schedule]` section of the `pd.config` file), the store status turns to `Down`.
-After waiting for 5 minutes (configurable by modifying `tiflashFailoverPeriod`), TiDB Operator creates a new TiFlash Pod if this TiFlash Pod is still down.
-If the failed TiFlash Pod gets back online, TiDB Operator does not automatically delete the newly created Pod, and you need to manually drop it and restore the original number of Pods.
-To do this, you can delete the TiFlash Pod from the `status.tiflash.failureStores` field of the `TidbCluster` object.
+When a TiFlash Pod fails, its status turns to `Disconnected`.
+After 30 minutes (configurable by setting [`max-store-down-time`](https://pingcap.com/docs/stable/pd-configuration-file/#max-store-down-time) to `"30m"` in PD's configuration file), the status becomes `Down`.
+After waiting for another 5 minutes (configurable by modifying `tiflashFailoverPeriod`), if this TiFlash Pod is still down, TiDB Operator creates a new TiFlash Pod.

-For example, assume two TiFlash Pods are in abnormal state:
+If the failed TiFlash Pod gets back online, TiDB Operator does not automatically delete the newly created Pod.
+This is because scaling in the TiFlash Pods will trigger data transfer.

+If **all** of the failed Pods have recovered, and you want to scale in the newly created Pods, you can follow the procedure below:

+Configure `spec.tiflash.recoverFailover: true` (Supported since TiDB Operator v1.1.5):

 {{< copyable "shell-regular" >}}